-The Baltimore Collegetown Shuttle goes to seven schools - Goucher College, Towson University, Loyola University Maryland, Notre Dame of Maryland University, Johns Hopkins University (Homewood Campus), Maryland Institute College of Art, and Morgan State University.
-In addition to the seven schools, we stop at Towson Town Center, Penn Station, and Towson Place Shopping Center.
+The Baltimore Collegetown Shuttle goes to six schools - Goucher College, Towson University, Loyola University Maryland, Notre Dame of Maryland University, Johns Hopkins University (Homewood Campus), and Morgan State University.
+In addition to the six schools, we stop at Towson Town Center, Penn Station, and Towson Place Shopping Center.

 We purchased Nextbus technology which will allow riders to track the shuttle on the web or on their smartphone.
 While the online schedule provides approximate times for the shuttle's arrival, Next Bus tells riders exactly when the shuttle will arrive.